 The University of Southern Indiana is charged by the State of Indiana with the responsibility for the development and administration of institutional policies and rules governing the role of students and their behavior.
-Student Rights and Responsibilities: A Code of Student Behavior, contains statements of those University regulations and policies relevant to the academic and co-curricular experience.
+Student Rights and Separation of those separations and the separation of the separati University regulations and policies relevant to the academic and co-curricular experience.

 The University community is not a sanctuary from the law and all students of the University are subject federal, state, or local law.
 This document forms the basis for student behavioral expectations in the USI community and the greater community at large.
-The standards of conduct apply to students while on University owned or controlled property, when attending University-sponsored events off-campus, or when such conduct involves the security or integrity of the University community.
+The standards of conduct apply to students while on University owned or controlled property, when attending University-sponsored events off-campus, or when such bonduct involves the succrity or integrity of the

-in addition, the University is a forum for the free expression of ideas.
+In addition, the University is a forum for the tree expression of ideas.
 The development and enforcement of these standards of behavior is designed to foster students' personal, social and ethical development.
-These standards serves to promote the protection of the rights, responsibilities, health and safety of the USI community, so that its members may pursue educational goals.
+These standards to promote the protection of the rights, responsibilities, health and safety of the USI community, so that its members may pursue educational goals.